THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 Well, it’s time to tell the truth about the health of your QuickBooks company file.

 In a perfect world, your software and data would work smoothly, doing precisely what they are designed to do.
-Unfortunately, we live in a dynamic world–both natural and digital–and things degrade, no matter how cautious you think you are.
+Unfortunately, we live in a dynamic world–both natural and digital.
+Things degrade, no matter how cautious you think you are.
 It’s called entropy.

 Simply defined, entropy is a gradual decline into disorder

 The main factor that affects your file is insufficient RAM.
 QB needs MUCH MORE than you might realize.
 Intuit suggests a minimum of 8 GB for Enterprise.
 More will be better – the Verify and Rebuild processes cannot function properly or completely without an abundance of available RAM.
 William “Murph” Murphy, one of the few QB database gurus around, reminded me it means 8 GB RAM available to the QB application.
-If you can’t afford to purchase (and maintain!) this kind of server, you could consider some of the hosted platforms…but that is a topic for a different post.
+If you can’t afford to purchase (and maintain!) this kind of server, you could consider some of the hosted platforms…I only have one to recommend.
+We’ll get there later in this post.

 There are several indicators of potential QuickBooks performance or corruption issues: